 Believed to depict the god-king, Odalmelech stares mutely toward the ocean, resting maybe 15 meters from the beach.

-Originally, the site contained nine megaliths.
+Initially, the site contained nine megaliths.
 Some of them were moved, though.
 Not far from Odalmelech you will spot two more interesting stone faces, but smaller in size.

 The Mengachui head was excavated on property belonging to the Omenckngkar family at Melekeok.
-Besides the small (42 cm) but intriguing stone head, the family possesses a large collection of the traditional paintings and a small museum to accommodate them.
+Besides the small (42 cm) but intriguing stone head, the family possesses a large collection of traditional paintings and a small museum to accommodate them.

 Mengachui in Palauan legends is a god who eats the hair of passing women if their hair is not properly combed.